If your passion testifies to work in a particular field, then neither does it need any courses nor any uncounted experience to start a business.

-These offers depends on timings and seasons.
-In order to make the process of cooking cost efficient and to avoid pollution, she uses eletrical appliances instead of traditional fossil fuel equipments for all her kitchen needs.
+These offers depend on timings and seasons.
+In order to make the process of cooking cost efficient and to avoid pollution, she uses electrical appliances instead of traditional fossil fuel equipment for all her kitchen needs.

 Ashwini visited 38 places for along duration of 8 months and found that in the last three to four decades only traditional South Indian and North Indian restaurants were opened in these places.

 Let us tell you that within a year of launch, the café generated a revenue of Rs 54 lakhs.
-She believes that there is nothing more satisfying than travelling and enjoying good food.
+She believes that there is nothing more satisfying than traveling and enjoying good food.

 Keeping these two factors in mind, Ashwini designed the restaurant on a travel theme.
 The walls of the café have been given the names of different countries and those countries have clock-wise clocks.

 The walls have been decorated with quotes related to travel and food.

 School children, families and college boys often visit the café for picnics, parties and so on.
 Burger, Nachos, Petza and Desi Fries, as well as futon dishes of East and West, are something to boast about in the cafe’s menu.